kshitizkhanal7/open-paperware/README.md

 # open-paperware
+This is a collection of things made of paper that are fun, but not necessarily useful.

 for the love of paper!

-Making useful things with paper
+Origami
+Science Hardware
+Metamaterials
+Boxes